This webpage includes links to:

 To ensure that supply channels are aware of this news, Mylan has emailed the attached notice to pharmacists.
 The notice is also being distributed by the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.

-26th March 2020: There have been no changes to the PBS listing for EpiPen® adrenaline (epinephrine) autoinjectors.
+There have NOT been any recent changes to the PBS listings for EpiPen® and EpiPen® Jr adrenaline autoinjectors, which allow a maximum quantity of two auto-injectors, and both of these require an authority approval.
 When accessing the PBS website http://www.pbs.gov.au/medicine/item/8698T it is important that prescribers are aware that they have to click on “Note” on the top left hand side of the webpage, to access the following information:

 For more information go to https://www.allergy.org.au/hp/anaphylaxis/adrenaline-autoinjector-prescription